andreaferretti/patty/README.md

 [![Build Status](https://travis-ci.org/andreaferretti/patty.svg?branch=master)](https://travis-ci.org/andreaferretti/patty)
 [![nimble](https://raw.githubusercontent.com/yglukhov/nimble-tag/master/nimble_js.png)](https://github.com/yglukhov/nimble-tag)

 Patty is a library to perform pattern matching in Nim.
+Make sure to also have a look at [Gara](https://github.com/alehander42/gara), which is a more complete solution.
+Unlike Patty, Gara misses a macro to generate variant objects, but it is otherwise much more comprehensive.
+You can follow [here](https://github.com/alehander42/gara/issues/5) about adding a macro for object variants in Gara.

+The patterns have to be
+[variant objects](http://nim-lang.org/docs/manual.html#types-object-variants),
-The patterns have to be [variant objects](http://nim-lang.org/docs/manual.html#types-object-variants), which in Nim are encoded with a field (usually called `kind`) which varies in an enum, and a different object layout based on the value of this tag.
+which in Nim are encoded with a field (usually called `kind`) which varies in an enum, and a different object layout based on the value of this tag.